Augustinian Academy (Staten Island): History

 Among the properties that the academy owned, and founded, was a site in Morrisania, Bronx, on the east side of Andrews Avenue, 200 feet south of Fordham Road.
 The structure would be a two-story brick school, 54x100 feet, built in 1906 to the design of architect J. O'Connor for $50,000, for the now-closed St. Augustine's School.

 The academy began educating boys for the priesthood in 1921.
 It expanded to a 16-acre site in the Grymes Hill neighborhood in 1926, but finally closed in 1969.
-The Tompkinsville property became a parochial school.
+The Tompkinsville property became the offices and parochial school of Good Counsel Church.
 The Grymes Hill property was used as a retreat house until 1983, acquired by Wagner College in 1993, then heavily damaged by fires, and ultimately razed in 2006.

 Legacy

 "During its 70 years of existence, Augustinian Academy graduated approximately 1,348 men and added about 250 priests to the Augustinian order."
-One nationally prominent graduate was Edmund Dobbin from the Class of 1953, who went on to become the longest-serving president of Villanova University.
+One nationally prominent graduate was Edmund Dobbin from the Class of 1953, who went on to become the president of Villanova University.

 In 2009, New York City renamed the academy's former location on Grymes Hill as "Augustinian Academy Way".
 In 2012, Good Counsel Church dedicated its Augustinian Academy Historical Monument, including the bell from the school's demolished tower.